awsdocs/amazon-eks-user-guide/doc_source/update-stack.md

    1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-   1. In the left navigation, choose **Launch Configurations**, and note the instance type for your existing node launch configuration\.
+   1. In the left navigation pane, choose **Launch Configurations**, and note the instance type for your existing node launch configuration\.

-   1. In the left navigation, choose **Auto Scaling Groups**, and note the **Desired** instance count for your existing node Auto Scaling group\.
+   1. In the left navigation pane, choose **Auto Scaling Groups**, and note the **Desired** instance count for your existing node Auto Scaling group\.

 1. Open the AWS CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/)\.